michaelnowotny/cocos/README.md

     return x, v
 </pre>

-The following computes the option price from simulated price paths of the underlying.
+The following code computes the option price from simulated price paths of the underlying.
 It demonstrates how to dynamically choose between Cocos and NumPy based on the type input array.
+Note that in this particular setup, one would typically use Fourier techniques to price the option rather than Monte Carlo simulation.
+Simulation techniques can be useful when considering stochastic processes outside the affine framework or more generally whenever the conditional characteristic function of the transition density is costly to evaluate or when considering path-dependent options.

 <pre>
 def compute_option_price(r: float,